-University of Michigan unveils 1,500-pound Rubik’s Cube
+College students unveil 1,500-pound (and solvable) Rubik’s Cube

+Seven former and current students unveiled a 1,500-pound Rubik's Cube -- a massive, mostly aluminum structure meant to be played by students and others on campus.
+And it's solvable.

-ANN ARBOR, Mich.
-(AP) — University of Michigan mechanical engineering students have made one of the most popular puzzle games much larger.
+ANN ARBOR, Mich. — University of Michigan mechanical engineering students have made one of the most popular puzzle games much larger.
 And tougher to solve.

 Seven former and current students unveiled a 1,500-pound Rubik’s Cube during a ceremony Thursday inside the G.G.
 Brown engineering building on the Ann Arbor campus.
 The massive, mostly aluminum structure is meant to be played by students and others on campus.